CMSgov/qpp-measures-data/CONTRIBUTING.md

 cat measures/2018/measures-data.json  | node scripts/validate-data.js measures 2018
 ```

-Also, our script outlined in the `Generating data` section above run validation on their resulting data.
+Also, the scripts outlined in the `Generating data` section above run validation on their resulting data.
 For example, running `npm run update:measures $YEAR` will also validate the measures-data.json for that year.

 ### Initializing, Adding, Updating, and Deleting Measures